 It is the ideas that burst up once we get together.
 It’s amazing the strength we find in a community.
 Whenever our community meets, business ideas and education aspirations are always floating around.
 We are a positive group.
 My favourite moments are when a member has an idea and another member suggests a connection or supplier.
-Even though money is essential to sustain our opportunities, the biggest benefit is mobilising each other.
+Even though money is essential to sustain our opportunities, the biggest benefit is mobilizing each other.

 It is absolutely awesome!
 I love it.
-Poverty is Sexist investigates and challenges structures such as inadequate health access, poor nutrition, environmental and legal injustice that are core determinants of a woman’s wellbeing.
+Poverty is Sexist investigates and challenges structures such as inadequate health access, poor nutrition, and environmental and legal injustice that are core determinants of a woman’s wellbeing.
 It is important to change social systems that inhibit access to resources for women.
 The call to action is powerful!
 I am also grateful for the opportunity to Stand with Eva.

-Once your women’s centre is set up – what’s next?
+Once your women’s centre is set up—what’s next?

-We are sourcing collaborations with organisations that recycle hardware in order to get computers donated to the centre.
+We are sourcing collaborations with organizations that recycle hardware in order to get computers donated to the centre.
 In the future, we intend to host an annual summer code academy for 50 young women from around the country.
 And as the space we have purchased already has a small home in need of repairs, we would like to improve this structure and turn it into a refuge for women who are temporarily homeless.